Volunteer in New Zealand

 If you’re looking for a few more home comforts compared to outdoor placements, then volunteering in a boarding school might be more your thing.
 Food & onsite accommodation is included during term time, when you will gain valuable work experience helping staff in the administration of the school, supervising pupils with homework and organising extra-curricular activities.
 AND you have all those holidays to go and explore this amazing country!

-A typical working week would be Monday to Friday 8.40am-3.20pm, as well as working extra hours outside of the classroom, bringing your weekly total to 40 hours.
 You may also have the opportunity to tailor your duties around your interests, as volunteers will generally be relied upon to help with many extra-curricular activities: You could use your sports prowess out on the field or artistic skills to help with drama, music and art clubs.
 For the willing volunteer there will always be lots of activities to get involved with!

 Accommodation, food and allowance